 It was on.

 I can’t recall the actual meeting in great detail, other than the fact it was relatively short.
-I remember nervously introducing myself, sitting across a surprisingly modest desk, presenting the rationale for my presentation, and then hitting him with what I thought was the deal-breaker: “Why not call Gingrich’s bluff and make an offer?”
+I remember nervously introducing myself, sitting across a surprisingly modest desk, presenting the rationale for my presentation, and then hitting him with what I thought was the deal-breaker: “Why not call Gingrich’s bluff and make an offer for NPR?”

 He pondered it for a couple of seconds, let the silence hang, and then shook his head.
 “They’d never sell.”
 And that was that.
 It had been a fanciful idea anyway.
 He thanked me for the suggestion, and I went back to my terminal.
 Bloomberg, to the best of my knowledge, would never go on to approach NPR (and maybe in retrospect that’s not such a bad thing).

-For the next year or so, my career at Bloomberg proceeded on an even keel.
-I hadn't noticed any big bump from my meeting with the boss, but I felt I was slowly rising among the ranks of the editors.
-As the day-to-day began to set in, though, I found myself missing my Prague life more and more, and started thinking about ways to return to Europe, perhaps through Bloomberg, which had a string of overseas bureaus.
+For the next year or so, my career at Bloomberg News proceeded on an even keel.
+I hadn't noticed any big bump from my meeting with the boss, but I was slowly rising among the ranks of the editors.
+As the day-to-day began to set in, though, I found myself missing my life in Prague more and more, and started thinking about ways to return to Europe, perhaps even through the Bloomberg company, which had a string of overseas bureaus.